Dimers and Circle patterns

 \subsection{From circle patterns to face weights}

-Suppose we have an embedded circle pattern $z:\G\to\C$, in which each bounded face contains its circumcenter, with outer face also cyclic, and with the combinatorics of a planar bipartite graph $\G$.
-Let $u:F \to \mathbb{C}$ be the circle centers, with the outer dual vertex $u_{f_o}$ at its circumcenter.
+Suppose $\G$ is a bipartite planar graph and we have an \emph{embedded} circle pattern $c: V(\G) \to\C$, in which each bounded face contains its circumcenter, with outer face convex but not necessarily cyclic.
+Let $ \widetilde\phi:V(\G^*) \to \C$ be the circle centers (defining $\widetilde\phi$ on outer dual vertices as above).